chipzoller/hugo-clarity/README.md

 #### Article featured image

 Each article can specify an image that appears at the top of the content.
-When sharing the blog article on social media, if a thumnail is not specified, the featured image will be used as a fallback on opengraph share tags.
+When sharing the blog article on social media, if a thumbnail is not specified, the featured image will be used as a fallback on opengraph share tags.

 ```yaml
 ...